 What is Boho?

 Known formally as bohemian, the boho style has had various iterations throughout history.
 It traditionally means an unconventional style, but recently has shifted to refer to outdoorsy/hippie fashion.
+It’s even popping up more in our daily lives as hippie girl names are making a big comeback!

 Some of the key components of boho include: